fdformula/MathlyLua/README.md

 #### c.
 Mathly matrix operations can only be applied on mathly matrices; if an operation involves two objects, one must be a mathly matrix.

-To allow matrix operations on ordinary Lua tables, conversion is needed.
+To allow matrix operations on ordinary tables, conversion is needed.
 For example,

 ```
 mathly = require('mathly')